Assettoo/Assetto-MainDEV/README.md

-# ASSETTO is a Decentralised IMP DOC storage DAPP Build on Nervous Network Blockchain.
+# ASSETTO

+## What is ASSETTO ?

+<Strong>ASSETTO</Strong> is a Decentralised DAPP Build on <Strong>NERVOUS NETWORK BLOCKCHAIN</Strong> to STORE AND RETRIEVE Important and Confedential ASSET/DOC/FILE Storage Management Platform which is Super Easy to Use with an Eye Catchy UI and Awesome UX.

 ## We are using different Tech Stack to achieve it.

  1)We have Create a FRONTEND with the help of CREATE-REACT-APP(CRA) using hooks and web3context to optimise the performance and using pw-SDK from nervous network.